Telerik-Collab-Messenger/CollabMessenger/README.md

 ---

 ## Contributing
 We welcome contributions!
 Feel free to submit issues or make pull requests.
-Make sure to: